Diageo ends talks over tequila brand Cuervo

 "Whether Diageo was just using the threat of buying Beam as a bargaining tool with Cuervo is hard to say.
 But now the market will probably ascribe a higher probability that Diageo will take a look closer at Beam's portfolio," said analysts at Davy.

 Some analysts, however, have said Diageo may not want to pay the price Beam would command, while anti-trust regulators may also prove to be a hurdle.
-The maker of Jim Beam, Maker's Mark and Knob Creek bourbons beat quarterly profit expectations last month and is considered a success story since going public.
+The maker of Jim Beam bourbon beat quarterly profit expectations last month and is considered a success story since going public.

-The company's shares gained 13 percent since November 27 amid speculation about a takeover.
-Adding in Tuesday's jump, Beam's market capitalization stood at $9.85 billion.

 PREMIUM TEQUILA